wfavorite/binparse/README.md

 ----------------------------

 A BPF file can contain one or more of the following lines:
- - A parse point (a data location)
+ - A parse point - How to interpret and display a data location in a binary file.
- - An enum definition
+ - An enum definition - A *mapping* between a value and a string for decoding fields into meaningful values.
- - An explicit tag
+ - An explicit tag - Used to define a frequently used location in the binary file.
- - An option
+ - An option - Provides the ability to "pass" command line options in the BPF file.
  - Comments or blank lines

 ### Parse point

-A parse point is a line that describes a piece of data in the file, and assigns a tag to that data.
+A parse point is a line that describes a piece of data in the file, how to interpret it, and assigns a tag to that data.
 The following items are required for the parse point:
  - Offset (in bytes, from the start of the file)
  - Size (in bytes, of the object to be read)
  - Tag - A name for the data
  - Label - A quoted string to be displayed with the data
  - Data type - One of a set of pre-defined labels for data types
- - Extra options (must=, hidden=, enum=)
+ - Extra mainpulation and parsing options (must=, hidden=, enum=)

 Offsets and sizes can be a numerical value, a tag (that references another value), or a *simplified* mathematical expression.
 The mathematical expression